 - Jeans are permitted.
-No torn jeans are allowed, only black or blue jeans may be worn. - No leggings or jeggings allowed. - Class Shirts or if specifically announced an appropriate T-shirt may be worn. - Split skirts of appropriate length may be worn when approved by Administration.
+No torn jeans are allowed, only black or blue jeans may be worn. - No leggings or jeggings allowed. - Class Shirts or if specifically announced an appropriate T-shirt may be worn. - No spaghetti straps, backless, halter-tops, sleeveless shirts or bare midriffs are permitted. - No flip-flops, open sandals or shoes without backs are permitted, sneakers are permitted. - Dresses and skirts must be appropriate length.

-- No spaghetti straps, backless, halter-tops, sleeveless shirts or bare midriffs are permitted. - No flip-flops, open sandals or shoes without backs are permitted, sneakers are permitted. - Dresses and skirts must be appropriate length (e: Hispanic Heritage) when approved by Administration. - Boys must wear socks. - Only school sweaters and jackets may be worn on cold days.
+- Boys must wear socks. - Only school sweaters and jackets may be worn on cold days.

 NOTE: General appearance is subject to the approval of the administration.
-The student may be sent home until the problem is corrected
+The student may be sent home until the problem is corrected.